MicrosoftDocs/dynamics365smb-docs/business-central/sales-suggest-sales-lines-with-copilot.md

 - [Balanced](#balanced-matching-criteria) is a blend of required and optional keywords.
 This option typically generates fewer suggestions.
 - [Precise](#precise-matching-criteria) means that all keywords are required.
 This option typically generates the fewest suggestions.

-The following sections provide examples of how matching criteria works.
-The examples are based on the following fictitious items:
+The following sections provide examples of how matching works.
+The examples are based on a prompt for "Red Coffee Table" and you have the following fictitious items:

 - Red Coffee Table
 - Blue Coffee Table